Newbury Park, California: Climate

 While the Conejo Valley is generally cooler than the San Fernando and Simi Valleys, the temperature remains temperate year-long in Newbury Park.
 The region has a mild, year-round Mediterranean climate or Dry-Summer Subtropical zone climate, with warm, sunny, dry summers and cool, rainy winters.
 Vegetation is typical of Mediterranean environments, with chaparral and grasses on the hillsides and numerous western valley oaks.
 Its elevation ranges from about 500 to 1100 ft (excluding hills).
 The area has slightly cooler temperatures than the surrounding areas, as it receives cooler air from the ocean through various hill and mountain passes.

 Annual rainfall averages about ten inches in Newbury Park, while the humidity averages 52 percent.
 The temperature ranges from 55 to 77 degrees, and tends to be cooler than in neighboring Thousand Oaks.

 There are typically at least a few days per year with lows below freezing, occasionally falling into the upper 20s.

 On February 21, 2019, snow fell on the peak of Boney Mountain.
 Snow falls on the mountain approximately once every 10 years, previously occurring on December 17, 2008.

 Cityscape

 The physiography consists of prominent knolls, open vistas, surrounding mountains, and native oak woodland.
 It is characterized by its many rolling green hills.
 Businesses are centered on both sides of Ventura Freeway, which bisects the community.
 A number of businesses can for instance be found on Newbury Road, which is named after Egbert Starr Newbury, the founder of Newbury Park.
 The industrial area is centered around Rancho Conejo in northern Newbury Park, where corporations such as Amgen, Anthem Blue Cross, DesignworksUSA and Shire (formerly Baxalta) are located.
-Hotels in Newbury Park include Palm Garden Hotel, La Quinta Inn & Suites, Courtyard by Marriott, and Hampton Inn & Suites.
 The prominent 2,880 ft.
 Boney Mountain dominates the Newbury Park horizon from almost any angle.

 Newbury Park is bounded by Malibu Coast AVA in the south, home of wineries such as SIP Malibu Grapes, Cornell Winery, and Malibu Family Wines.